-No single management activity is going to solve the wide range of threats to California's forests.
-Fostering healthy forests calls for a balanced approach using a variety of tools including: fuel reduction, pest management, reforestation, research, conservation, and the utilization of biomass in wood products and energy.
-Such activities must be applied across large landscapes to achieve the intended effect of statewide forest resiliency.
-Projects that implement a mix of these activities with multiple, experienced partners at a watershed or multi-watershed scale will be given priority.
-Projects may include planning (e.g., design and environmental review that lead to future implementation), organizational and business capacity-building, and workforce and infrastructure development as components of proposed projects; those activities should not be the main objective of the project.
+Fostering healthy forests calls for a balanced approach using a variety of activities including fuel reduction, fire reintroduction, pest management, reforestation, research, conservation, and use of biomass in wood products and energy.
+Activities must be applied across large landscapes to achieve regional resilience.
+Projects that implement a mix of activities with multiple, experienced partners will be given priority.

+Projects may include planning, organizational and business capacity-building, and workforce and infrastructure development as components of proposed projects.